Table of Contents

 What To Do If You Think A Mechanic Is Taking Too Long

 If you begin to suspect that your car is being kept in the auto shop for an unreasonably long time, you have a few options to consider.
 One option is to consult another auto shop for a second opinion.
-Alternatively, if you know someone with expertise in automotive repair, their insights can also be valuable.
+Alternatively, if you know someone with knowledge in automotive repair, their insights can also be valuable.

 Here’s a step-by-step guide on what to do: